What is an FAA-Certified AWOS?

 ➤ AWOS II: Wind speed and direction, temperature, dew point, altimeter setting, density altitude, and visibility

-➤ AWOS III: Wind speed and direction, temperature, dew point, altimeter setting, density altitude, visibility, precipitation accumulation, cloud height, and sky condition
+➤ AWOS III / AWOS-3: Wind speed and direction, temperature, dew point, altimeter setting, density altitude, visibility, precipitation accumulation, cloud height, and sky condition

-➤ AWOS IIIP: Wind speed and direction, temperature, dew point, altimeter setting, density altitude, visibility, precipitation accumulation, cloud height, sky condition, and present weather
+➤ AWOS IIIP / AWOS-3P: Wind speed and direction, temperature, dew point, altimeter setting, density altitude, visibility, precipitation accumulation, cloud height, sky condition, and present weather

-➤ AWOS IIIPT: Wind speed and direction, temperature, dew point, altimeter setting, density altitude, visibility, precipitation accumulation, cloud height, sky condition, present weather, and thunderstorm/lightning
+➤ AWOS IIIPT / AWOS-3PT: Wind speed and direction, temperature, dew point, altimeter setting, density altitude, visibility, precipitation accumulation, cloud height, sky condition, present weather, and thunderstorm/lightning

 FAA AWOS SPECIFICATIONS